We all have an invisible bucket that can either be filled or emptied.

 On the other hand, negative experiences empty our bucket.
 Maybe your kids are being defiant.
 Or you’re not seeing progress at work.
 Perhaps, you’re overwhelmed by a never-ending list of things-to-do.
 With negative experiences, we feel downhearted, anxious, and uneasy.

 If you had a choice which bucket would you rather have?
 Full or Empty?

-Disclosure: Book links are Amazon affiliate links.
-To learn more about it please go to Disclaimer and Affiliate Disclosure.
+Disclosure: Provided in this post are Amazon Associate links.
+As an Amazon Associate I earn from qualifying purchases.
+To learn more, please go to Disclaimer and Affiliate Disclosure.

 Be a Bucket Filler

-Unfortunately, bucket-filling doesn’t often happen in workplaces.
-One of the reasons people leave their job is because “They don’t feel appreciated.”
+Did you know one of the reasons people leave their job is because “They don’t feel appreciated”?
 When people don’t feel appreciated, their productivity goes down.
-In fact studies show that due to lost productivity, it’s costing the U.S. economy billions of dollars per year.
-But the opposite effect happens with positivity –
+In fact studies show, lost productivity equated to costing the U.S. economy billions of dollars per year.
+How about the effects of positivity?
+Survey revealed that –

 9 out of 10 people say they are more productive when they are around positive people”.

 How Full is Your Bucket presented five strategies to help us become better bucket fillers.
 Let me share with you two of those strategies:

 1. Shine a Light on What Is Right

 Strive to recognize the strengths of the people whom you interact with everyday.
 When I notice my kids playing together nicely, I make sure to let them know I appreciate their kindness.